morse-simulator/morse/doc/morse/user/builder.rst

     the module :py:mod:`morse.builder.data`.

 .. note::
-    Some middleware allows to configure the behaviour of each stream.
-Report to the documentation of your specific middleware, in the part "Configuration specificities" to know more about it.
+    Some middleware allows you to configure the behaviour of each stream.
+Refer to the documentation of your specific middleware, in the part "Configuration specificities" to know more about it.